UW-GAC/analysis_pipeline/installation_intro.md

 - [LocusZoom](https://github.com/UW-GAC/locuszoom-standalone) - used by `locuszoom.py`
 - [pandoc](https://pandoc.org/installing.html) - required for `null_model.py` and `assoc.py` reports

-These will need to be on your path if you want to use the python script that require them.
+These will need to be on your path if you want to use the python script that requires them.

 ### Cluster configuration in `TopmedPipeline.py`